syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ## CheckBox editor

-In [CheckBox](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/checkbox?view=net-maui-7.0) editor, the [CheckBox](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/checkbox?view=net-maui-7.0) control is loaded.
-By default, for `bool` data type property, the [CheckBox](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/checkbox?view=net-maui-7.0) editor will be loaded in data form.
+In the CheckBox editor, the `CheckBox` control is loaded.
+By default, for bool data type property, the CheckBox editor will be loaded in data form.

 {% tabs %}
 {% highlight C# %}